 With an increasing number of threats and vulnerabilities to contend with, businesses need all the help they can get to keep their networks and data safe.
 That’s where managed detection and response (MDR) providers come in.
 MDR is a type of security service that proactively monitors alerts from your security systems and provides rapid response in the event of an attack.

-In this article, we’ll discuss three things to look for when selecting an MDR provider so that you can be sure you’re getting the best possible service for your business.
+In this article, we’ll discuss five things to look for when selecting an MDR provider so that you can be sure you’re getting the best possible service for your business.

 What is Managed Detection and Response?